bekk/bekk-christmas/post/talks/the-good-the-bad-and-the-hideous-experiments-with-visual-presentation-styles.md

 ### Good for

 * Structuring thoughts
-* Those times when you've paniced and don't have time for anything else
+* Those times when you've panicked and don't have time for anything else
 * Setting low expectations to your sense of esthetics

-## Gearing it up: bulletpoints with emphasis 🎯
+## Gearing it up: bullet points with emphasis 🎯

 If you've ever sat through an hour of slides like the ones above, you've probably noticed that it does very little to help your audience focus over time.
 Worse than looking dull, they give little information and does little to direct attention where you want it.